-Brent made his acting debut in the movie ‘Steel Kiss’ in the role of ‘Mr. Slaight’, and performed and acted in ‘Cafe of Romance’, a live musical which ran for 10 days at the Scarborough Village Theatre, Toronto, Ontario.
-He recently completed a 4-part mini-series with CBC-TV of African-Nova Scotian folklore, based on the 1923 writings of Arthur Fauset.
+Brent made his acting debut in the movie ‘Steel Kiss’ in the role of ‘Mr. Slaight’ in 1995 and performed and acted in ‘Café of Romance’, a live musical which ran for 10 days at the Scarborough Village Theatre, Toronto, Ontario.
+He recently completed a 8-part mini-series with CBC-TV of African-Nova Scotian folklore, based on the 1923 writings of Arthur Fauset.
 In a more recent role he played a Refugee in one of the last series of the “The Mist” all episodes created/written by none other then (Stephen King).

 In recent years, turning more to his love for gospel music and having produced CDs for other country music artists, his fans and followers will be delighted to hear that Brent is currently working on two Gospel CDs of his own – one a cover version of some of his personal favourites, the second one will be a compilation of original songs penned mostly by Brent.

-After years of travelling, Brent’s journey has brought him back to his roots and Nova Scotia where he made his home for awhile but to be closer to his immediate family he now lives in Ontario again since 2018.
+After years of travelling, Brent’s journey brought him back to his roots and Nova Scotia where he made his home for awhile but to be closer to his immediate family he now lives in Ontario again since 2018.